MicrosoftDocs/azure-monitor-docs/articles/service-health/resource-health-alert-arm-template-guide.md

 For example: `"/subscriptions/aaaa0a0a-bb1b-cc2c-dd3d-eeeeee4e4e4e/resourcegroups/myRG/providers/microsoft.compute/virtualmachines/myVm"`

+> [!NOTE]
-> You can go to the Azure Portal and look at the URL when viewing your Azure resource to get this string.
+> You can go to the Azure portal and look at the URL when viewing your Azure resource to get this string.

 ### Adjusting the resource types which alert you